tridelt/sepm-group/README.md

 ### Testing

 I've set up [Google Test](https://code.google.com/p/googletest/) as a unit testing framework.
 To run tests, simply do `make test`.
-Tests are in `./test`, if you want to add some either add them to an existing file (if they fit) or create a new one.
-If you create a new file, make sure to add it to CMakeLists.txt in `./test`.
+Tests are in subdirectories of `./test` (corresponding to the source they are testing), if you want to add some either add them to an existing file (if they fit) or create a new one.
+If you create a new file, make sure to add it to the right `CMakeLists.txt`.

+You can also run only a subset of all tests.
+This is useful if your changes only affect of subset of the codebase.
+Use one of `make test_common`, `make test_client`, `make test_server`, `make test_plugins` or `make test_plugin_name`.

 For an introduction to Google Test, see the [Primer](https://code.google.com/p/googletest/wiki/Primer), for concrete code check out the [samples](https://code.google.com/p/googletest/wiki/Samples).